FraunhoferISST/DataspaceConnector/CONTRIBUTING.md

 branch with a unique number and name that assigns it to an issue.
 Therefore, follow the guidelines at https://deepsource.io/blog/git-branch-naming-conventions/.
 After your changes, update the `README.md`, Wiki, and `CHANGELOG.md` with necessary details.
-Then, create a pull request and note that **committing to the master is not allowed**.
+Then, create a pull request and note that **committing to the main branch is not allowed**.
 Please use the feature `linked issues` to link issues and pull requests.

 ## Commits